Extract Information Holder

 Context and Motivation

 An API operation returns multiple related, possibly deeply nested data structures to provide clients with a rich dataset in a single response.
-The Microservice API Patterns call such data elements Embedded Entities.
+We call such data elements Embedded Entities [Zimmermann et al. 2020].
 For example, in an e-commerce application, the request for the profile of a customer might also return their complete purchasing history.
-While this API is very convenient for clients that process all the information at once, it is not appropriate for all use cases.
-A Linked Information Holder might suit some clients better as they can retrieve selected data on demand through subsequent individual requests.
+This API is very convenient for clients requiring all the information simultaneously.
+However, it might not be appropriate for all use cases; some API clients might want to retrieve selected purchasing data through subsequent individual requests when they need it.

-As an API client, I want to be able to retrieve related data elements on demand instead of large structured data sets arriving in a single message so that I can process subsequent responses and the data in them quicker.
+As an API client, I prefer to retrieve related data elements step-by-step over having to process large structured data sets appearing in a single response message so that I can process individual responses and the data in them quickly and on demand.

-- Assembling, transferring, and processing a response utilizes resources both on the provider and on the client side.
-These resources should not be wasted but treated with care.
-Bandwidth and computing power are examples of precious (and sometimes costly) resources.
+- Assembling, transferring, and processing a response utilizes resources both on the provider and client side.
+These resources should not be wasted but handled with care and respect for the environment and the energy consumed.
+Bandwidth and computing power are examples of valuable and costly resources.

 - Systems and components evolve at different speeds.
 Hence, they should not depend on each other unless this is justified in the business requirements.
-Data dependencies often introduce undesired, hard-to-spot coupling.
+Data dependencies often introduce unwanted coupling that is difficult to detect and resolve.

 - #data-currentness

 - Data returned by an API might age at different rates.
-In the e-commerce shop scenario, for instance, the master data of customers (e.g., names, shipping addresses) will change less frequently than transactional data such as orders.
-API clients might want to cache some of the data retrieved, which is harder if faster-changing data is embedded in a slower-changing data.
+In the e-commerce shop scenario, for instance, the master data of customers (e.g., names, shipping addresses) will change less frequently than transactional data (such as orders).
+API clients might want to cache some of the data retrieved, which is harder if faster-changing data is embedded in slower-changing data.

 - #security